spuvr/LIBFT/README.md

 4. **Exploring New Concepts:**
    I started by learning about **header files** and their purpose.
 The first thing I created was my `libft.h` file.
    Then, I learned about **include guards/header guards** and their importance in preventing multiple inclusions.
-You can explore this topic visually [here](http://spuvr.byethost6.com/HEADER-GUARDS/).
+You can explore this topic visually <a href="http://spuvr.byethost6.com/HEADER-GUARDS/" target="_blank">here</a>.

 ---